wesost/SWE-final-inventory-mgmt-app/documentation/START-HERE.md

 # Documentation Overview
-Modified: 3/11/2025
-Authors:  Luke Wagner

 ## About

 The purpose of this document is to provide a brief but clear overview of the entire project documentation.
+This documentation should clearly point to other existing documentation.
+This will allow other members of the team to find what they need without having to search through all the files manually.

 ## Documentation Guidelines: